cap-js/docs/guides/databases-hana.md

 ##### `cds deploy --to hana:myservice`

-<i>DEPRECATED BEHAVIOUR</i><br>
 This will overwrite any information coming from environment variables.
 The service name `myservice` will be used, the current Cloud Foundry client logon information be be taken to connect to the system.

-<i>NEXT MAJOR BEHAVIOUR</i><br>
-The service name will be merged with information coming from environment variables allowing you to use stored logon information to create the new service.

 ##### `cds deploy --vcap-file someEnvFile.json`